Azure/acr/docs/teleport/aks-teleport-comparison.md

 Although the repository is configured for teleport expansion, each image upload will take time to be expanded on push.
 The length of time is based on the quantity and size of layers, however the expansion should be completed within seconds.

 > **Note:** ACR webhooks indicate when an artifact is pushed and available.
-A new webhook notification will be added at a future date to indicate the image has been expanded, and ready for teleportation.
+The push event occurs prior to layer expansion.
+In a future release, a new webhook and EventGrid notification will be added indicating the image has been expanded, and ready for teleportation.

-At this point in the Teleport preview, check expansion using the `check-expansion.sh` script.
+At this point in the Teleport preview, check expansion using the [check-expansion.sh][acr-check-expansion] script.
 As the script uses a `/mount` api, basic auth is required.
-An [ACR Token](https://aka.ms/acr/tokens) is created and saved as environment variable.
+An [ACR Token](https://aka.ms/acr/tokens) is created and saved as environment variables.

+> Note: If `check-expansion.sh` fails to execute (`-bash: ./check-expansion.sh: Permission denied`), assure the file is set to executable: `sudo chmod +x ./check-expansion.sh`

 ```azurecli-interactive
 export ACR_USER=teleport-token